OutSystems/docs-odc/src/eap/building-apps/timers/timer-create-run.md

 * **Setting the **Schedule** for a property of the Timer at design time**: You can define a recurrent schedule, such as daily or weekly, or define the Timer to run each time the app is published, for example to execute configurations or to bootstrap data.

-* **Setting the Timer schedule at runtime in the Portal**: You might want to customize the Timer schedule when deploying an app to another stage.
-In this case, the effective Timer schedule is set in the Portal, which uses the default settings in every stage unless specifically modified.
+* **Setting the Timer schedule at runtime in ODC Portal**: You might want to customize the Timer schedule when deploying an app to another stage.
+In this case, the effective Timer schedule is set in ODC Portal, which uses the default settings in every stage unless specifically modified.

 * **Implement logic that changes the Timer schedule at runtime**: Assign the **Schedule** runtime property of the Timer with a specific schedule within your log.